Reference Date: 15-November-2013

 FOOD SECURITY SNAPSHOT

-Maize production in 2013 is forecast at an above average level, similar to last year
+Maize production in 2013 is estimated at a similar level to the 2012 harvest

-Maize production forecast at an above average level in 2013
+Maize production estimated at above average levels in 2013

-An expansion in tobacco plantings contributed to a larger crop in 2013, estimated at approximately 120 000 tonnes, about 64 percent up on last year.
-Cotton production on the other hand, another important cash crop, is anticipated to decrease by 33 percent in 2013 to 163 000 tonnes, following a significant contraction in plantings, partly on account of lower prices recorded in 2012.
+An expansion in tobacco plantings contributed to a larger crop in 2013, estimated at approximately 133 000 tonnes, nearly double the level of last year.
+Cotton production on the other hand, estimated at about 158 000 tonnes, is about 35 percent lower than in 2012, following a significant contraction in plantings, partly on account of lower prices in 2012.

-Results from the last Vulnerability Assessment Committee’s (MVAC) evaluation in October 2012 indicated that almost 2 million people (about 13 percent of the population) were food insecure.
-High price of both food and non-food commodities was the main driving factor, with many households’ experiencing a severe contraction in their purchasing power; approximately 54 percent of income is normally allocated to food purchases.
+Results from the 2013 Vulnerability Assessment Committee’s (MVAC) evaluation, released in July, indicate a 26 percent decrease in the number of food insecure to 1.46 million persons in the 2013/14 marketing year.
+The largest numbers of food insecure persons are located in Kasungu (Central Region) and Mzimba (Northern Region) districts, reflecting production declines in 2013.
+The continuing high price of both food and non-food commodities has also contributed to stressing food security conditions, with many households’ experiencing a severe contraction in their purchasing power; approximately 54 percent of income is normally allocated to food purchases.

 The MVAC results are based on the assumption that the maize price will not exceed an average level of MWK 125 per kg during 2013/14 marketing year.
 Given the current increasing prices and the large proportion of a households’ budget allocated to food purchases, which reached 75 percent in some cases, close monitoring of the market and prices are warranted.